kubeflow/examples/financial_time_series/README.md

 After filling in a dummy username and password you are prompted to select parameters to spawn a JupyterHub.
 In this case, we will just set the ```image``` to ```gcr.io/kubeflow-images-public/tensorflow-1.8.0-notebook-cpu:v0.2.1``` and hit spawn.

+The following steps for configuring and running the Jupyter Notebook work better on a local machine kernel as the Google Cloud Shell is not meant to stand up a web socket service and is not configured for that.
+Note that this is not a compulsory step in order to be able to follow the next sections, so if you are working on a Google Cloud Shell you can simply investigate the notebook via the link below.

 Once the JupyterHub instance is ready, we will launch a terminal on the instance to install the required packages that our code uses.
 In order to launch a terminal, click 'new' > 'terminal' and subsequently install the required packages.
 ```
-pip3 install google-cloud-bigquery==1.5.0 --user
+pip3 install google-cloud-bigquery==1.6.0 --user
 ```

 Once the package is installed, navigate back to the JupyterHub home screen.
-Our JupyterHub instance should be ready to run the code from the slightly adjusted notebook ```Machine Learning with Financial Time Series Data.ipynb```, which is available [here](https://github.com/kubeflow/examples/blob/finance_example/financial_time_series/Financial%20Time%20Series%20with%20Finance%20Data.ipynb).
+Our JupyterHub instance should be ready to run the code from the slightly adjusted notebook ```Machine Learning with Financial Time Series Data.ipynb```, which is available [here](https://github.com/kubeflow/examples/blob/master/financial_time_series/Financial%20Time%20Series%20with%20Finance%20Data.ipynb).
 You can simply upload the notebook and walk through it step by step to better understand the problem and suggested solution(s).
 In this example, the goal is not focus on the notebook itself but rather on how this notebook is being translated in more scalable training jobs and later on serving.

-### Training at scale with tf-jobs
+### Training at scale with TF-jobs
 The next step is to 're-factor' the notebook code into Python scripts which can then be containerized onto a Docker image.
 In the folder ```tensorflow-model``` you can find these scripts together with a ```Dockerfile```.
 Subsequently we will build a docker image on Google Cloud by running following command: